opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

 ```

 ## Deploy the use case
-In this tutorial, we will be deploying using Helm with the provided chart.
-The Helm install commands will initiate all the aforementioned services as Kubernetes pods.
+The `helm install` command will initiate all the aforementioned services such as Kubernetes pods.

 ```bash
 helm install chatqna chatqna \